 Abbey’s advice to other students?
 “I would definitely say to consider all your options.
 College is a big decision and investment, not only your money, but also your time.
 You want to choose somewhere that’s right for you and gives you the best opportunities for the future.
 Harford, or other community colleges, are definitely places to consider starting at just as I did.
 They provide you with an excellent education and allow you to get a feel for college, stay at home a bit longer to save money and spend time with family or work, and you’re able to transfer to great in-state colleges with ease.”

 More About the Maryland Transfer Advantage Program (MTAP) at Harford

-Harford Community College (HCC) and the University of Maryland, College Park (UMD) recently entered into the Maryland Transfer Advantage Program (MTAP) Agreement to provide a pathway for Harford’s students to earn an undergraduate degree at UMD after graduating from Harford or earning 30 credits.
+Harford Community College (Harford) and the University of Maryland, College Park (UMD) recently entered into the Maryland Transfer Advantage Program (MTAP) Agreement to provide a pathway for Harford’s students to earn an undergraduate degree at UMD after graduating from Harford or earning 30 credits.

 Students who participate in MTAP have access to transfer advising resources, can take discounted courses at UMD, and are guaranteed admission to the university upon successful completion of the program and submission of a transfer application by the early action application deadline.
 To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s eight partner community colleges (of which Harford is one).
 The program is geared toward students who intend to complete 30 credits or an associate degree at their community college and then transfer to the University of Maryland, College Park to complete a bachelor’s degree.